Mostly Sunny with a High Near 47

 Today

-Mostly sunny, with a high near 47.
-Breezy, with a west wind 11 to 15 mph, with gusts as high as 23 mph.
+Sunny, with a high near 51.
+Southwest wind 5 to 8 mph.

 Tonight

-Mostly cloudy, with a low around 31.
-Southwest wind 5 to 7 mph.
+Mostly cloudy, with a low around 29.
+Southwest wind around 6 mph.

 Friday

-Mostly cloudy, with a high near 55.
-Southwest wind 5 to 9 mph.
+Partly sunny, with a high near 55.
+South wind 5 to 10 mph becoming west in the afternoon

 Friday Night

-A 10 percent chance of rain after 5am.
-Mostly cloudy, with a low around 34.
-West wind 8 to 11 mph.
+Mostly cloudy, with a low around 32.
+Southwest wind 6 to 9 mph.

 Saturday

-A slight chance of rain and snow before 9am, then a chance of snow.
-Partly sunny, with a high near 46.
-Breezy, with a west northwest wind 11 to 16 mph, with gusts as high as 24 mph.
-Chance of precipitation is 30%.
+A 20 percent chance of snow before 11am.
+Mostly sunny, with a high near 41.
+Breezy, with a west wind 10 to 15 mph, with gusts as high as 21 mph.

 Saturday Night